felippe-regazio/logflake/README.md

 log('This is an object', example);
 ```

-The first argument of the `log()` function can be used to control the Log Level you want to use.
-When you dont specify a level, the common `log` level will be used by default.
+The first argument of the `log()` function can be used to control the Log Level that you want to use.
+When you dont specify the level, the common `log` level will be used by default.

 ## Log Levels